- Falmouth Campus

 - Final assessment takes place in September.

 - Commissioned or self-published illustrator

 Interview and selection process

 When you apply to join the course, we'll ask you to send us a study proposal and either samples of work or a link to your website or blog, if you have one.
-At interview we'll look for authorial illustration potential or capabilities, illustration ability, graphic skills, drawing skills, creative writing/storytelling potential, ideas and concepts.
-We really value meeting you in person but we can hold a telephone or Skype interview if this is not possible.
+At the interview we'll look for authorial illustration potential or capabilities, illustration ability, graphic skills, drawing skills, creative writing/storytelling potential, ideas and concepts.
+We really value meeting you in person but we can hold a telephone or Skype interview if this isn't possible.